sniptt-official/guards/README.md

 # 🛡 Type Guards

-A comprehensive collection of type guards for TypeScript and JavaScript.
+A comprehensive, platform-agnostic collection of type guards for TypeScript and JavaScript.

 Inspired by [Elixir/Erlang Guards](https://hexdocs.pm/elixir/guards.html).